-The Department's Appeals Policy encourages regulated entities to work directly with Bank and Trust personnel during the examination to attempt to resolve disagreements.
+The Department's Appeals Policy encourages regulated entities to work directly with the appropriate supervisory Division personnel ( Bank and Trust Division or Non-Depository Supervision Division) during the examination to attempt to resolve disagreements.
 Also, the Policy is directed toward appeal of items that have been issued in the examination report, since a dialogue between the regulated entity and the Department during the period before the examination findings are finalized is not considered an "appeal" for the purposes of the Policy and reporting.
 However, an appeal may be filed with the Ombudsman at any point in the examination process, whether or not it has been informally appealed to Bank and Trust personnel.

 To file an appeal with the Ombudsman, senior management of the appealing entity should write to the Ombudsman providing the following details: